 METHOD

-This cardigan pattern is a drop sleeve style that is worked flat from the bottom up with 10cm of ease.
+This pattern is for a drop sleeve style that is worked flat from the bottom up with 10cm of ease.

 WHEAT LACE PATTERN